UWC2-PYTHON/ProgrammingInPython/source/exercises/string_formatting.rst

 Submitting Your Work
 ====================

-Add the file to the develop brnach of your repo for this excercise.
+Add the file to the develop branch of your repo for this exercise.

 Make frequent commits with good, clear messages about what you're doing and why.

 When you're done and ready for the instructors to review your work, push your changes to GitHub fork and then go to the GitHub website and make a pull request.

-Copy the GitHub link to the pull request, and provide it to the insstructors when you submit it in your LMS.
+Copy the GitHub link to the pull request, and provide it to the instructors when you submit it in your LMS.